 Fine Motor Toy Ideas

 The development of fine motor skills - the ability to use muscles in the hands to perform tasks like buttoning, writing, and holding eating utensils - starts in infancy.
 Tummy Time is encouraged so babies can strengthen their neck and back muscles.
-Crawling helps with shoulder stability and with developing hand arches.
+Crawling helps with shoulder stability and hand arches.
 Pointing and reaching promotes the initiation of finger isolation.
 These skills all lead to the eventual development of stability and strength in the core, shoulders, and wrists, which are prerequisites for adequate fine motor abilities.
 As children get older, fine motor skills become more refined naturally through play and learning.

 Mini Muffin Match Up is a simple math game that teaches color and number recognition, counting, and matching.
 Using tweezers to pick up pieces strengthens muscles in the hands and promotes tripod grasp (grasp used for writing).

 Action Stackers allow kids to stack pegs not only vertically but in all directions, teaching basic engineering principles and inspiring creativity.
 Action Stackers also promote bilateral coordination (the use of both hands together), and fine motor strength.
 I love this new twist on the classic pegboard set!